gechnolikov/sxiv/README.md

 Filtering script
 --------
 You may now put a script called "filter" in the same location as "key-handler" (exec/.).
-When you press shift+f, this script will be invoked, with a list of the files sxiv was first called to display, separated by newlines, passed to the script's stdin.
-The script should print a subset of these files to stdout (again separated by newlines), and these files will be displayed, while the files not selected will not be displayed.
-Any line of the script's stdout that does not match a file that was passed to the script's stdin will simply be ignored.
+When you press shift+f, this script will be invoked.
+The script should print the files that you want to be displayed to stdout, separated by newlines.
+These files will be displayed, while the files not selected will not be displayed.
+Any line of the script's stdout that does not match any file that sxiv was originally opened with will be ignored.

 Features
 --------